jenskuersten/search_with_machine_learning_course/week2/project_assessment.md

 - What fastText parameters did you use?
   - `-lr 1 -epoch 25 -wordNgrams 2`
 - How did you transform the product names?
-  - mainly followed the suggestions in the description, by (a) non-alphanumeric chars and punctuations, (b) whitespace stripping, (c) a failed attempt at stemming - can you spot the [bug](https://github.com/gsingers/search_with_machine_learning_course/commit/6147f0dd2590b2d8cdefadafc4da71a76c43547c#diff-35e472638d071ac9aa810dcd8f7cbf7c07ce0b3f426aacd9317da90dc67cf6a5) :D?
+  - mainly followed the suggestions in the description, by (a) filtering non-alphanumeric chars and punctuations, (b) whitespace stripping, (c) a failed attempt at stemming - can you spot the [bug](https://github.com/gsingers/search_with_machine_learning_course/commit/6147f0dd2590b2d8cdefadafc4da71a76c43547c#diff-35e472638d071ac9aa810dcd8f7cbf7c07ce0b3f426aacd9317da90dc67cf6a5) :D?
 - How did you prune infrequent category labels, and how did that affect your precision?
   - again, mainly followed the project description and removed categories with less than 500 products
   - P@1=0.973, see [evaluation file](https://github.com/jenskuersten/search_with_machine_learning_course/blob/main/week2/eval/level1_product_classification_results.txt)